AWS CloudHSM SSL/TLS offload on Linux using NGINX or

 corresponding SSL/TLS certificate.
 To use web server SSL/TLS offload with AWS CloudHSM, you must store

 the private key in an HSM in your AWS CloudHSM cluster.
-You can accomplish this in one of the following
+You will first generate a private key and use

 private key from the HSM, which is a private key file in PEM format which contains a reference to